A Report from Group 17: Plot

 Later, reading Schutz's old reports, O'Neil notices an obscure reference to the Steinkopf (Stone Head) Syndrome.
 Through research, he learns of Schutz's interest in a native Peruvian society that had lived in a hidden valley of the Andes, but died out after their water supply was contaminated with a mutagen.
 The name "steinkopf" refers to a giant stone head the natives built to propitiate their mountain god, in the hope he would lift the curse upon them.
 The name also describes the natives' affliction, a condition of utter passivity that left them dependent on instructions for all of their activities.
 (The mutagen makes people unable to exert themselves except under orders.)
 O'Neil discovers that throughout Schutz's reports there are hidden notes about private experiments to develop polywater with this mutagenic effect.
 These experiments continue a Nazi project to turn enemies of the Aryan "master race" into subservient Untermensch.
 After nightmares about Schutz experimenting on chimpanzees, O'Neil also suspects Schutz kidnapped Allie, because he needed a human subject for his private experiments.

-Quitting his job, so he can act independently, O'Neil joins an off-duty policeman on a night-time raid into the Soviet's compound to rescue Allie.
+Quitting his job, so he can act independently, O'Neil joins an off-duty policeman on a night-time raid into the Soviet compound to rescue Allie.
 But Schutz leaves the same night, taking Allie with him as a carrier of the polywater, and an example of its effect.
 Aided by an efficient network of Nazi friends, including the German Secretary of Defense, Schutz escapes back to Germany.
 Fortunately for Allie, he is forced to leave her in an airport when a ticket seller identifies her, and she is finally reunited with her mother.
 However, Allie has already become passive and emotionless, and it is unknown if her condition can be reversed.
 The story finishes with a brief epilogue that explains O'Neil's new job analyzing "Water X", a German expedition's "accidental" destruction of Incan ruins, and Schutz's comfortable life in Germany, where he has a new identity as a professor and his biochemical research is progressing well.